yiruyang2025/yiruyang2025.github.io/_posts/2025-04-30-How to Create Adequate Job Positions in the AI Era - An Economic Perspective.md

 Reading and Writing Alwaaaaays makes me feel So Excited!

-Hopefully this article can be completed in 2026 at [Universität Zürich](https://www.econ.uzh.ch/en/people/faculty/fehr.html) & ETH Zürich!
+Hopefully this article can be completed in 2026.

 <br><br><br><br><br><br><br><br>